SuperViz/superviz/packages/react/README.md

 	<img alt="Downloads" src="https://img.shields.io/npm/dw/@superviz/react-sdk">
 </p>

-SuperViz provides a suite of programmable low-code Collaboration and Communication components, all synchronized with an advanced Real-time Data Engine, enabling real-time and asynchronous collaboration and communication within any JavaScript-based application.

-SuperViz offers a comprehensive suite of components, all synchronized with an advanced Real-time Data Engine, facilitating real-time collaboration in JavaScript-based applications.
+SuperViz provides powerful SDKs and APIs that enable developers to easily integrate real-time features into web applications.
+Our platform accelerates development across various industries with robust, scalable infrastructure and a low-code approach.
 SuperViz SDK enables you to use one of our components:

 - Contextual Comments
   - [Contextual Comments for HTML](https://docs.superviz.com/react-sdk/contextual-comments/HTML)